New Jersey Route 129: History

 Route 129 originates as the earliest designation on a freeway from the Scudder Falls Bridge on the Delaware River to the interchange with Scotch Road, which opened in 1961.
 At that point, the new freeway was proposed with an eastward extension to US 1.
 However, by 1974, Route 129 was re-designated as a portion of I-95, and is now designated as I-295.
-The current incarnation of Route 129 was constructed along a former portion of the Delaware and Raritan Canal as an alternate arterial boulevard to Route 29 that opened in September 1993 from Lamberton Road to US 1 at a cost of $24.185 million (1993 USD) by the George Harms Construction Company.
+The current incarnation of Route 129 was constructed along a former portion of the Delaware and Raritan Canal as an alternate arterial boulevard to Route 29 that opened in September 1993 from South Lamberton Road to US 1 at a cost of $24.185 million (1993 USD) by the George Harms Construction Company.
 The route has remained virtually untouched since.